Changchunsaurus: Classification

-In Butler et al., 2011, the postcranial osteology was described for the first time and a large phylogenetic analysis confirmed its position as a basal ornithopod which was found to be closely related to another Chinese ornithopod, Jeholosaurus and later to the newly described Chinese ornithopod Haya.
+In Butler et al., 2011, the postcranial osteology was described for the first time and a large phylogenetic analysis confirmed its position as a basal ornithopod which was found to be closely related to another Chinese ornithopod, Jeholosaurus and later to the newly described Mongolian ornithopod Haya.
 Han et al. named this clade "Jeholosauridae" in 2012.

 The following cladogram was based on analysis by Makovicky et al., 2011.